DanielsNoJack/mse-live-player/README.md

 Fork version from original kevinGodell

-1. Removed the need to recode video to mjpeg, because of too much CPU used on small pltaform such as Odroid or Raspberry

-If you don't define pipe:4 for mjpeg transcode CPU load will decline rapidly from 14 to 0.5 Only feature you lost is posibbility of making snapshots
+1. Removed the need to recode video to mjpeg, because of too much CPU used on small pltaform such as Odroid or Raspberry.
+If you don't define pipe:4 for mjpeg transcode CPU load will decline rapidly from 14 to 0.5.
+Only feature you lost is posibbility of making snapshots

-2. Added posibility to set different ws url

-If you want to integrate player into website on differen url Especially for vpn access.
+2. Added posibility to set different ws url.
+If you want to integrate player into website on differen url.
+Especially for vpn access.

 For example: